 How can you find and work with nano influencers?

 Do it yourself.
-Once you’re ready to run a campaign with nano influencers, there are several ways to search social media platforms to find the right people:
+There are several ways to search social media platforms to find the right content creators:

 - Reach out to influencers you’ve worked with in the past.
 If you know somebody in or aligned with the vertical you’re looking for, ask them for recommendations.
 They will likely be able to point you in a good direction to start your search.